 For international undergraduate students, the application process is the same as for UK students.

-First, they decide on the course and university they want to study at then they apply – sometimes through the University and College Admission Service (UCAS) like domestic students but often by applying directly to the university through agencies.
+First, they decide on the course and university they want to study at then they apply – sometimes through the University and College Admission Service (UCAS) like domestic students or by applying directly to the university through agencies.
 Their chosen university will look at their application and decide whether to make a conditional offer (where the applicant will have to achieve certain grades) or an unconditional offer (where the place is guaranteed).

 Most UK based students will get a student loan to help pay for their tuition fees and other expenses, but the majority of international students must prove they have enough money to pay for their course and support themselves in the UK before being granted a visa to study in the UK.
 Some students might access loan systems through their home countries to support their studies and some may also apply for partial scholarships or bursaries from their selected institutions or external organisations.